 What we know, what we don’t know, and what we need to do to move forward respectfully.

-Moderated by Dr. Michelle Hogue, Associate Professor, University of Lethbridge
+Moderated by Dr. Michelle Hogue, Associate Professor, Coordinator of First Nations’ Transition Program, University of Lethbridge

 - Dr. Pamela Rose Toulouse, Associate Professor at Laurentian University and author of Truth and Reconciliation in Canadian Schools (2018)

 - Ira Provost, Cross-Cultural Educator, Blackfoot Guardian, Musician

 - Julaine Guitton, Elementary School Teacher – Grade 5/6 and Project Lead, Stavely Elementary School’s ‘Project of Heart’

 Led by Dr. Leroy Little Bear and Billy Wadsworth